-Films are screened on the first Tuesday of each month at 7:30pm in MR 051 (unless otherwise stated) in the MacRobert Building; entry is free (except for certain special events) and all are welcome.
+Films are screened on the first Tuesday of each month at 7:30pm in New King's 1 (unless otherwise stated); entry is free and all are welcome.
 Each film will be followed by a discussion.

 2014 - Documentary - 78 mins

 Directed by Michael Rossato-Bennett

 Alive Inside is a joyouse cinematic exploration of music's capacity to reawaken our souls and uncover the deepest parts of our humanity.
 Filmmaker Michael Rossato-Bennett chronicles the astonishing experiences of individuals around the country who have been revitalized through the simple experience of listening to music.
 His camera reveals the uniquely human connection we find in music and how its healing power can triumph where prescription medication falls short.